 The unaudited condensed financial statements have been prepared on a going concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
-The Company has experienced recurring losses from operations and negative operating cash flows and has a stockholders' deficit, and its existing cash and cash equivalents and restricted cash are not sufficient to fund the Company's operating expenses and capital expenditure requirements for at least one year from date these unaudited condensed financial statements are issued.
+The Company has experienced recurring losses from operations and negative operating cash flows and has a stockholders' deficit and net working capital (current assets less current liabilities) deficit, and its existing cash and cash equivalents and restricted cash are not sufficient to fund the Company's operating expenses and capital expenditure requirements for at least one year from date these unaudited condensed financial statements are issued.
 Various internal and external factors will affect whether and when product candidates become approved drugs and how significant the market share of those approved products will be.
 The length of time and cost of developing and commercializing these product and product candidates and/or failure of them at any stage of the drug approval or commercialization process will materially affect the Company's financial condition and future operations.
 The Company's ability to continue as a going concern may require additional financing to fund its operations.
 The perception of the Company's inability to continue as a going concern may make it more difficult to obtain financing for the continuation of operations and could result in the loss of confidence by investors, suppliers and employees.
 Adequate additional financing may not be available to the Company on acceptable terms, or at all.

 Management believes these conditions raise substantial doubt about the Company's ability to continue as a going concern within the twelve months after the date these financial statements are issued.
+Based upon the Company's current operating plan the Company believes existing cash resources are sufficient to fund operating expense and capital investment requirements into, but not through, the third quarter of 2019.
 The ability to continue as a going concern is dependent upon profitable future operations, positive cash flows and additional financing.
 These financial statements do not include any adjustments that might result from the outcome of this uncertainty.